dkeenan7/LyteFyba/PCB/Readme.txt

 ======================
 Copy or Save As the .pcb file to a suitable name
-Zoom out; leave room below; ensure all layers are visible Frame select the whole board including the squiggle-join cutouts above Deselect board outline; copy; paste
-When the Paste Net dialog comes up, select All No
+Zoom out; leave room below; ensure all layers are visible Frame select the whole BMU including the squiggle-join cutouts above Deselect board outline by Ctrl-Shift-click; copy; paste When the Paste Net dialog comes up, select All No Press shift-"+" and enter 0 into the X field and -1810 into the Y field.
+OK Click in space to deselect all
-Drag the selected board south until the dx coordinate near the right end of the status bar reads zero, and the dy coordinate reads -1810 Using the Z key (zoom) may help with mouse creep
-Avoid "mouse creep"; click to place second board
-Click in space to deselect all
+Delete the IFO daughter-board tab from the copy.
-Apply the rotation procedure to the north (original) board only Zoom out; select the two boards; deselect outline; copy paste; All No Drag the selected two boards north until dx = 0 and dy = 3620 Avoid creep; click to place next 2 boards
+Apply the rotation procedure to the north (original) board only Zoom out; select the two BMUs; deselect outline; copy paste; All No Press shift-"+" and enter X = 0 and Y = 3620
-Zoom out; select all 4 boards; deselect outline; copy; paste; All No Drag the selected 4 boards north until dx = 0 and dy = 7240 Avoid creep; click to place next 4 boards
+Zoom out; select all 4 BMUs; deselect outline; copy; paste; All No Press shift-"+" and enter X = 0 and Y = 7240
-Zoom in near the top of the 8 boards
+Zoom in near the top of the 8 BMUs
 Select around the top squiggle join; delete
-Remove dangling tracks and via; repour all copper
+Remove dangling tracks and via at top and dangling tracks at bottom.
+Deselect all; Context menu in space Pour copper